dalcantara7/openclass_prize/README.md

 # Code

-To run the run_model.py script which will train a model, and print out the F1 score run the installation line below (to build the docker file) and then run the following command.
+To run the run_model.py script which will train a model and print out the F1 score, run the installation line below (to build the docker file) and then run the following command.

 ```
 # executed from within the 'code' directory